 Community members support CDS Family & Behavioral Health Services in two ways, as donors and as volunteers.
 Both are vital to our mission of “Strengthening Communities by Building Strong Families.”

 One Administrative Intern is needed each semester.
-Fall 2017 is covered, but applications for Spring 2018 are now being accepted.
+Applications for Fall and Spring 2018 are now being accepted.
 Click for detailed job description.
 There are also administrative internships available with human resources and the CDS office manager for the fall of 2018.
 Contact firstname.lastname@example.org for more information.

 These are some of the forms needed to apply for positions with CDS.
 These forms are for both employment (paid) and volunteer (unpaid) positions.
 You can print these out to complete but will still need to contact the volunteer coordinator about your background screening.

 All background screenings now go through the Department of Juvenile Justice Clearinghouse and this requires live scanning at an appropriate vendor.
 Because of the dramatic increase in cost, we are asking all volunteers to pay for HALF of the screening fees.
 The volunteer’s share would be $31.
 The good news is that the screening is good for 5 years AND can be used by many of our partner agencies including Department of Juvenile Justice and Department of Children & Families.
 This will streamline the process for you to volunteer or work with many different government and social services agencies.
-This also greatly diminishes the wait time from submitting your screening to approval.
+Having this process done electronically greatly diminishes the wait time from submitting your screening to approval.
 We do apologize for the inconvenience but ultimately this will work out better for everyone.